MagaliDrumare/Azure-Open-AI-Copilot-Microsoft/README.md

 ### Microsoft Copilot Studio
 Microsoft Copilot Studio is a low-code tool designed to help you create and customize AI-powered conversational interfaces, known as copilots.
 These copilots leverage large language models (LLMs) and additional knowledge sources to provide intelligent, actionable, and connected assistance.
 With Copilot Studio, you can design custom copilots and use generative AI and LLMs to build conversational applications tailored to your needs.
-- Microsoft Copilot Studio - Tutorial for Beginners : https://youtu.be/SCYsIChlyTk?feature=shared
+- Microsoft Copilot Studio - Tutorial : https://youtu.be/SCYsIChlyTk?feature=shared

 ### GitHub Copilot